Jordycfc92/AirGapMonitor/README.md

 If you wish to test this software you will need to use either and Linux distro or MacOS system, it will not open on windows due to the missing 'fcntl' module.

-To use this application first install the packages listed in the requirements.txt file using 'pip install -r requirements.txt'.
+To use this application, first install the packages listed in the requirements.txt file using 'pip install -r requirements.txt'.

-You'll need an api key from Stormglass.io in the config.env file and to change the the path to that file in the constructor of the OperationMonitor file.
+You'll need an API key from Stormglass.io in the config.env file.
+You will also need to change the path to that file in the constructor of the OperationMonitor file.

+Start the application from the GUI.py file